lclem/lia/src/part1/NormalForms.lagda.md

 !exercise(#exercise:DNF-CNF-duality)
 ~~~
 Show that the conjunctive normal form (CNF) is [*dual*](../../part1/Semantics#duality) to the disjunctive normal form from the [previous section](#CNF),
-in the sense that swapping conjunctions with disjunctions allows one to pass from one form to the other:
+in the sense that swapping conjunctions with disjunctions allows one to pass from one form to the other[^CNF-DNF-duality]:

+[^CNF-DNF-duality]: Of course we can also dualise a CNF formula to obtain a DNF one, but we will not need this fact in the following.

 ```
 DNF-CNF-dual : DNF φ → CNF (φ ⁻)